Union des Francophones: Organization

 The UF is a cooperative structure without direct members, run by representatives of 4 French-speaking parties, the Reformist Movement (MR), the Francophone Democratic Federalists (a member of MR until 25 September 2011), the Humanist Democratic Centre and the Socialist Party, plus the elected officials at the regional and provincial levels, and the burgomasters.
 Its general assembly groups all French-speaking elected officials in the Flemish Brabant.

 Programme

 As a heterogenous multi-party coalition, the UF doesn't follow a specific ideological point of view.
 However, reflecting the social composition of the population in these rather privileged suburbs, most of the elected officials belong to the centre-right Reform Movement.
 The coalition wants an enlargement of the bilingual Brussels Capital Region through the merger of various municipalities with language facilities with a large percentage of Francophone inhabitants, like Sint-Genesius-Rode, to it and opposes the splitting of the partially bilingual Brussels-Halle-Vilvoorde electoral and judicial constituency.

 Elected officials

-The party currently has one representative in the Flemish Parliament, five in the provincial council of Flemish Brabant and dozens in several municipal councils.
+The party currently has no representatives in the Flemish Parliament, two in the provincial council of Flemish Brabant and dozens in several municipal councils.